Knowledge base

 Author: Nikita Razdorsky

-The Fastest Way to Make Decisions.
-Unlike other energy Authorities, Sacral Authority works in the present moment and offers repeat confirmation.
-The answer arises from the lower belly as a clear bodily “yes” or “no”: you may hear a brief “uh-huh” or “uh-uh,” and the body naturally leans forward or stays still.
-If uncertainty, confusion, or a long pause appears—that’s a “not now.”
-The Sacral signal doesn’t predict the future or devise strategies; it simply tells you whether your energy is ready to pour into a specific action right now.
+The fastest way to make decisions.
+Unlike other energetic Authorities, Sacral Authority works in the present moment and confirms itself when checked again.
+The answer comes from the lower belly as a clear bodily “yes” or “no”: you may hear short sounds like “uh-huh” or “nuh-uh,” and the body naturally leans forward or stays still.
+If uncertainty, confusion, or a long pause appears, it means “not now.”
+The Sacral signal does not predict the future or build strategies; it tells you whether your energy is ready to move into a specific action right now.

 Splenic Authority